SAR-mango/eApprox/README.md

 # eApprox
-C program that approximates e and e^x.
+C program that approximates e and e<sup>x</sup>.
 Specifically, it generates a text file containing the approximations as well as some other interesting data.
 A python program then reads the data from the text file and graphs the results beautifully using Matplotlib.
 Here's what that looks like:

 <img src="img_3.png" height="600">